joey1089/GreenTeam_Docker2/README.md

 # GreenTeam_Docker2ECR
-Going to build custom image and push the container to ECR
+1.To build custom image and push the container to ECR
+2. Using Watchtower to Keep Containers up to Date